EscapeAltDelete/Repo/README.md

 ### Repository Information:

 This repository provides the latest releases of the listed applications.
-However, please note that I cannot provide support for these applications.
-For assistance or inquiries, kindly visit the respective GitHub repositories of the developers.
+I cannot provide support for these applications.
+For assistance or inquiries, please visit the respective GitHub repositories of the developers.

 ---